-19 Meghalaya Travel Tips That'll Save You From the Mistakes I Made
+19 Meghalaya Travel Tips That'll Save You From the Rookie Mistakes

-I went to Meghalaya with a vague plan, bad shoes, and the confident ignorance of someone who'd read exactly two blog posts about the place.
-I came back with sore legs, a rain-soaked phone, and a long list of things I wish someone had told me.
+Most travelers arrive in Meghalaya with a vague plan, the wrong shoes, and the confident ignorance of someone who skimmed two blog posts.
+They leave with sore legs, a rain-soaked phone, and a long list of things they wish someone had told them first.

 Getting There